hbg108/tfl-data-visualization/README.md

 - Type: JSON

-- Value: the contents of the `tfl.json` file downloaded when creating the credential key for the service account.
+- Value: the contents of the `tfl.json` file downloaded when creating the credential key for the service account

-#### Data Ingestion
+### Data Ingestion

 The ingestion process is automated using Kestra and follows these steps: